OrdinaryMagician/saya_m/README.md

 ## Compatibility

 Yeah this one's **Doom** exclusive, sorry.
 That's really what the plot expects.
 Obviously, the same notes are here about the vanilla campaigns not being canon.

 ---

+## DLC

+Because four more weapons would make things a bit more interesting, the option will be given post-release to swap some guns around for alternate ones.

+### Slot 3 - Siesta "Moon Rabbit" Shotgun *[Shotgun, Super Shotgun]*

+*"I'm sorry but this thing is giving me flashbacks..."*

+A peculiar .410 lever-action shotgun, said to be standard issue among certain **Lunarian** armed corps.
+Its stock is decorated with a Nordic cross resembling that of the flag of **Iceland** *(it's unclear what this means)*.
+The usual woodwork of other Siesta weapons has been replaced with white polymer, while the barrel and receiver are made of titanium.
+Overall this seems to reduce the weapon's weight to the point where even a child could easily wield it.

+Takes 9+1 shells.
+The ammunition employed is also specially crafted for this weapon, as usual .410 buckshot tends to be *"too weak"*, and it appears to have some magical properties.

+#### .410 Pendragon Shell *[Shells, Shell Box]*

+These pop up in varied amounts, boxes tend to be rare.

+### Slot 4 - Ninnacht IDW *[Chaingun]*

+*"Why does everyone hate the cute cat? ...
+Da nya~☆"*

+A promising little gun that was lucky enough to be saved from disaster when Ninnacht Armaments managed to buy all rights to its design and development.
+Light, fast, and very catty.
+9mm Parabellum, 32 rounds, and a steady fire rate of 300 RPM.
+A fairly decent choice for a small girl like Saya.

+#### 9mm Parabellum Mags [Clip, Bullet Box]

+Pretty much strewn about the place.
+May be found in full mags.

+### Slot 5 - Cryptik "Punisher" Plasma Grenade Launcher [Rocket Launcher]

+*"The only thing that bothers me about this is how absolutely shiny and chrome it is, seriously."*

+The very first plasma grenade launcher devised by **Cryptik Arms**, and it shows.
+It's gone through several revisions, to the point of being *"absolutely perfected"*.
+It seems that in the process this also has translated to being so polished you can see your own reflection on it.
+Nevertheless, it's a very effective weapon, capable of obliterating targets quickly.
+Although its splash damage potential is very restrictive, a direct hit is absolutely lethal.

+Magazines have 6 rounds.
+Do note that the weapon is open bolt, so that's absolutely as many as you can get.

+#### Plasma Grenades *[Rocket, Rocket Box]*

+As single rounds or small bunches.

+### Slot 6 - Akari "Selene" Beam Rifle [Plasma Rifle]

+*"Gotta use what you have, and I have something very nice for you all."*

+A deadly deliverer of death if it may be described thusly.
+This weapon deploys highly lethal charges of scalding hot ionized mercury, leaving a lingering trail of death on its way.
+A direct impact can quickly eat through armor, while the rest of the material gradually makes its way into the body and begins doing its nasty work.

+**Saya** allegedly based this on a weapon from an ancient videogame, and cited that *"it's a miracle that I somehow got it to work"*.

+Takes 7 charges in the cylinder.
+It is not recommended to throw away spent charges as they are highly contaminant.

+#### Mercury Charge *[Cell, Cell Pack]*

+They tend to come in pairs or quartets.

+---